The Lott Industries Story

 People with developmental disabilities can be viable, productive members of the community’s workforce.
 Lott Industries has been making that statement a reality for 60 years.

 First incorporated in 1956, Lott Industries gained national recognition in 1990 when it became the first employment program for persons with disabilities to receive the prestigious Ford Motor Company Q1 Award.
 It wasn’t long before Lott became a tier one supplier for the auto industry.

 When the realignment of the auto industry resulted in the closing of the Ford Stamping Plant in Maumee, Lott’s primary customer, Lott managers began broadening the operation.

-Today, dozens of businesses utilize Lott’s 160,000 square feet of production floor and its steady, well-trained workforce for labor-intensive assignments such as light assembly, packaging, sorting, and secure document destruction.
+Today, dozens of businesses utilize Lott’s almost 200,000 square feet of production floor and its steady, well-trained workforce for labor-intensive assignments such as light assembly, packaging, sorting, and secure document destruction.

 “We serve a variety of industries including tool and die, pharmaceutical, food distributors, lawn care, and packaging,” said Tim Menke, chief operating officer.
 “We are especially proud of how quickly we can accomplish our tasks.”

 Menke noted Lott’s recent completion of the Governor’s Backpack Feeding Program, which required the assembly of 600,000 meals in a ten week timeframe.
 This required producing 12,000 meals every day, or 2,400 meals per hour.
 “We delivered the finished product to over 50 sites throughout Ohio on a weekly basis,” said Menke.